-The Department of State’s website has the list of all the requirements that you will need to process your US Passport book or card yourself.
-If you are renewing your passport, the process is fairly simple: complete the application online, print the PDF it creates, combine with other required documents and application fee and then ship to the address provided on the form.
+The Department of State’s website has the list of the requirements that you will need to process your US Passport book or card yourself.
+If you are renewing your passport, the process is fairly simple: complete the application online, print the PDF it creates, combine it with other required documents and the application fee and now you are ready to ship to the address provided on the form.

 But what if you need it sooner than 3 weeks?
-The US Department of State has multiple Passport Agencies throughout the country for the purpose of processing and expediting US Passport applications.
+The US Department of State has multiple Passport Agencies throughout the country to process and expedite US Passport applications.
 If you need to travel within two weeks, need a foreign visa within three weeks, or have a life or death emergency, you can get an appointment at Passport Agency.
 The fees are the same as expedited self-applying, but it is possible to get a passport same-day with a same-day international travel itinerary.
 While there are multiple locations throughout the United States, the United States itself has plenty of rural areas and there can be hours from one Passport Agency to the next.
-Not only can the agencies be inconveniently located, appointments may not be available.
+Not only can the agencies be inconveniently located, but appointments also may not be available.